Isawan/terrashine/docs/src/reverse-proxy.md

 The terraform [provider network mirror protocol](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol) requires that the API request be performed over encrypted HTTPS.
 Terrashine itself does not currently perform TLS termination, a reverse proxy must always be deployed to perform this function for a working setup.

+## Securing the admin API

+Terrashine provides an API endpoint which should be protected by the reverse proxy.
+Endpoints hosted under the `/api/` should be considered privileged and not exposed externally without an authentication layer.
+Currently, authentication should be implemented by the reverse proxy and is not natively supported by terrashine.

 ## External Caching

 Caching is optional however, terrashine sets `Cache-Control` headers where possible to allow caching by external reverse proxies.